ecphory/HDM/README.md

 To install HDM for use on your own computer:

-1. Downloaded the official Python ACT-R for Python 2 from https://github.com/tcstewar/ccmsuite
+1. Downloaded Python ACT-R from https://github.com/CarletonCognitiveModelingLab

 2. Download hdm.py from this repository and place it in ccmsuite/ccm/lib/actr/hdm.py